ArtyomKozyrev8/js6tables/README.md

 # js6tables

 js6tables is the collection of JavaScript ECMA 6 tables with easy to customize style, the tables have the majority of desired features like pagination, sortable columns, searchbox, download table in csv format option, rows per page selector, periodic updates of table data.

+js6tables is the choice for you if you would like to have out of the box solution with customizable style, but also want to have opportunity to add your own features to existent code working with modern JavasScript version ECMA6.

 The project is inspired by Google Charts library and DataTables.